 Our chairman is elected by a vote of our Board and must be approved by more than half of the Directors.
 The chairman is our legal representative and may exercise the following powers:

-- presides over shareholders' general meetings and convenes and presides over meetings of the Board; - examines the implementation of resolutions of the Board; and - signs Share certificates and bonds issued by us.
+- preside over shareholders' general meetings and convene and preside over the Board meetings; - examine the implementation of resolutions of the Board; and - sign share certificates and bonds issued by us.